upidapi/NixOs/README.md

 ## Inspiration

 Some of the people that I've ~stolen from~ been inspired by.
 There's probably a lot more but I tend to forget to add them.
-Check the bottom of the [trusted_repos.py](misc/scripts/trusted_repos.py) and my github stars for repos i typically check for examples in.
+Check out all "REF" and "FROM" tags throughout the code along with [trusted_repos.py](misc/scripts/trusted_repos.py) and my github stars for repos i typically check for examples in.

 - [jakehamilton](https://github.com/jakehamilton/config) -
   config structure, modules, suites, etc